Board Spotlight: Local Stories from the Board of Directors

 Establishing a Main Street program is important work, but so is maintaining one.
 Despite this, participants acknowledged that Main Streeters tend to focus more on the former than the latter.
 Bureaucracy as an omnipresent threat was noted as a major obstacle for progress but bypassing the realm of politics is possible.
 Through mutual relationships with government, foundations, banks, civic clubs, universities, and other outside-the-box partners, local programs can cultivate multi-year investments to sustain ongoing transformation while also ensuring a program’s longevity.
 With a Transformation Strategy-driven work plan in hand, nurturing relationships with funders can be easier than ever.

 More than ever, what retailers do matters more than what they say.
 Shoppers want to spend their time and money on employers who take responsibility for social, cultural, and environmental issues.
 Similarly, retailers must rethink relationships with workers and create environments where people want to work.
 The same is true for how consumers vote with their time.
 People follow people they trust and who act with integrity.
-When developing a Transformation Strategy, it’s imperative that everyone in the community is invited to share their vision for downtown and that diversity, equity, inclusion, and accessibility are respected throughout all phases of revitalization.
+When developing a Transformation Strategy, it’s imperative that everyone in the community is invited to share their vision for downtown and that the ethos of Main Streets being for everyone is respected throughout all phases of revitalization.

 With a collective impact model at its core, Main Street programs have the unique power to connect organizations, access capital, support entrepreneurs, and develop volunteers.
 Without the coalition of the willing, burnout is inevitable.
 While our Main Street movement isn’t exactly rocket science, it is hard work that requires personal commitment and resilience.
 By promoting individual and public ownership of the revitalization journey, including Transformation Strategy identification, we can open doors and speak plain language that invites everyone into the discussion.